aniit/spotiYAY/README.md

-# reimagined-seamlessly
+# spotiYAY
-This project is aimed at automating posting stories from Spotify to Instagram (initially and later on to other social media)
+This project is aimed at automatically creating a list of favorite tracks from Spotify's recently played This uses Python, Spotify's API and a whole lot of love for music!